hyunhee804/GT-CS-Projects/README.md

 # GT-CS-Projects
-This is my Georgia Tech CS Projects
+These are the projects I completed during my time at Georgia Tech.